williamtsoi1/kcm/README.md

 ## Deployment

 If the posted event is a `JSON` structure, you must provide `TEXT_PATH` env var holding the full x-path of the text that will be scored.
-To score the content of Tweet for example you would pass `test`.
-You can edit it in the `service.json` file.
+To score the content of Tweet for example you would pass `text`.
+You can edit it in the `service.yaml` file.

 To deploy this service, simply apply it using `kubectl`